Code-Institute-Submissions/MSP1-1/README.md

 -   My Mentor for continuous helpful feedback.

--  Code Institute for their continuous support.
+-  Code Institute for their continuous support in many ways.

 -  W3 Schools for reference [here](https://www.w3schools.com/)